Tel Nof Airbase: Suez Crisis

+From 1959 onwards, the IAF showed keen interest in the French Dassault Mirage IV, intending to use it as a high-speed, high-altitude reconnaissance aircraft.
+The Suez Crisis had demonstrated the importance of such an aircraft.
+France, however, intended to use the Mirage IV solely as a nuclear bomber and vehemently rejected any option of selling the large jet to Israel.
+Nevertheless, IAF chief test pilot Danny Shapira managed – as a favor from the director of the French flight test center, chief engineer Pommaret, a close friend of him – to conduct several test flights in the new jet (see photo).

+In February 1971, Israel finally received several units of the RF-4E Phantom II from the US (see photo a little further down) – a reconnaissance variant of the F-4 – enabling it to carry out the missions that had not come to pass with the Mirage IV: high-altitude, high-speed reconnaissance flights.
+The IAF gave the RF-4E the name Orev, which means "Raven".

+The IAF flight test center Manat was not established as an independent unit at Tel Nof until 1974.

 Six-Day War

 As late as the Six-Day War in June 1967, French fighter jets manufactured by Dassault Aviation played a leading role in the IAF, such as the Mystère IV, the Super Mystère and the Mirage III.
-Many of these were also stationed at Tel Nof at that time.
+Many of these jets were also stationed at Tel Nof at that time.
 In the mid-1960s, Israel had commissioned Dassault to build an improved version of the Mirage III that was specifically tailored to the needs of the IAF, as they needed a ground attack aircraft in a desert environment.
 The first examples of this version, called the Mirage 5, were supposed to be delivered in 1967, but this never happened.

-The French-built fighter jets – except the Mirage 5 – are now on display at the IAF Museum near Hatzerim Airbase:
+With the exception of the Mirage IV and the Mirage 5 – which Israel ultimately did not receive – all earlier French fighter jets are currently on display at the IAF Museum adjacent to Hatzerim Airbase: